Can You Drink Wine If You Have Diabetes?

 Additionally, you might not be eating as nutritious of foods when you're drinking.
 You might even eat foods that you might not otherwise eat were if not for that glass of wine.
 Those extra calories can add up, potentially making the number on the scale go up, Turoff says.

 Even if you don't have diabetes, alcohol can be hazardous to your heart, Moskovitz says.
-The World Heart Federation recently declared that no amount of alcohol is good for heart health, as it may increase the risk for issues like hypertension, heart disease and strokes.
+In 2022, the World Heart Federation declared that no amount of alcohol is good for heart health, as it may increase the risk for issues like hypertension, heart disease and strokes.

 The upsides of drinking wine